 The typical asking rate per listing is in the $30's per square foot per year.
 The Downtown Fort Worth submarket is experiencing a decrease in rates.
 In the last 3 months, the median rate decreased $6 per sqft per year.
 That's a 16% decline in rent.

-Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth region has more expensive rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the DFW Metroplex market, the Downtown Fort Worth submarket has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 35 listings have been posted online, which means leases might be leasing quickly.
+In the last 90 days, 5 listings have come on the market, which means new availabilities might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 14% of the office spaces in the Downtown Fort Worth are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 40% of the listings in the Downtown Fort Worth are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 2,880 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are approximately 19 floors.
-Most buildings in this area were built in 1974 and are Class B.
+Even though the median size is 8,480 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are approximately 3 floors.
+Most buildings in this region were built in 1975 and are Class A.

-This area is fairly equally mixed residential and commercial.
-Finance and insurance are the dominant industries in this area.
-Commute by bike is the most popular way to get to work amongst Downtown Fort Worth residents.
+This market is fairly equally mixed residential and commercial.
+Finance and insurance are the dominant industries in this market.
+Commute by bike is the most popular way to get to work amongst Downtown Fort Worth folk.
 Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.